General

 Does Stylo support Photoshop Clipping Paths?

-Since version 2026.7, Stylo also supports clipping paths.
+Since version 2026.7, clipping paths are also supported in Stylo.
 The use of clipping paths is activated via the Configurator.
-There, it can also be determined whether the paths are evaluated automatically when loading the image (upload or gallery).
+It can also be determined whether the paths are evaluated automatically when the image is loaded (upload or gallery).

 The function is only displayed in the context menu if an image also uses a path.